 Other Common Questions

-You or someone else in your household may apply for a second loan while repaying your first loan ONLY if you meet ALL of the following criteria:
+HFLS typically permits a household to have only one loan outstanding at a time.
+You or someone in your household may apply for a new loan while still repaying a prior loan only if all of the following conditions are met:

 • You have repaid at least 40% of your current outstanding loan.

-• The balance on your outstanding loan plus your new loan request amount may not exceed the program’s maximum loan amount.
-(For example: If you are applying for a General Needs Loan, your current loan balance plus the requested new loan amount may NOT total more than the General Needs Loan maximum of $7,500).
+• For example: If you are applying for a new General Needs Loan, your outstanding loan balance plus the requested new loan amount may not total more than the General Needs Loan maximum of $7,500.